notionparallax/wp2frontEnd/_posts/2020-06-26-printing-your-pdf.md

 You can then fold the booklets and staple them on the spine.
 This is what printers euphemistically call "saddle stitch".
 (I'd be pretty sad if I bought a saddle that had been stapled!)
 From bitter experience of stabbing myself in the finger, staple from the outside of the book into the middle, or you'll have spikey staple legs poking you while you read.

-If you are lucky enough to have some kind of baller document station, don't use the acrobat booklet settings, but the settings on your printer.
+If you are lucky enough to have some kind of baller document station printer, don't use the acrobat booklet settings, but the settings on your printer.
 These will usually need several PhDs to understand, but once you do get it you can print everything this way and look cool with your automatically folded and stapled documents.

 You could also print it at a print shop and get them to handle it I guess!

+You can really get crafty and bind it all in vintage fabrics, or fallen leaves, or, well, you could do anything.
+If you do make a DIY edition, take a picture, tweet it and mention [@waldenpondzine](https://twitter.com/WaldenPondZine), I'd like to see what you make.